oliverandrich/django-solomon/README.md

 django-solomon is a magic link authentication library for the Django framework, that combines ease of use, security, i18n and fully integrates into the `django.contrib.auth` workflow.

-## Why is it named djngo-solomon?
+## Why is it named django-solomon?

 Solomon is the unofficial name of the cat of Ernesto Blofeld.
 This library was started in autumn 2024.
-And autumn in my home means, that my beloved cat starts to spend his whole day on my desk [curled up in the crook of my arm](https://social.tchncs.de/@oliverandrich/113214196404673039).
-Being forced to code in a Ernesto-Blofeld-position, it was natural to pick this name.
+And autumn in my home means that my beloved cat starts to spend his whole day on my desk [curled up in the crook of my arm](https://social.tchncs.de/@oliverandrich/113214196404673039).
+Being forced to code in an Ernesto-Blofeld-position, it was natural to pick this name.

 ## Installation